bchareyre/yade-mpi/doc/sphinx/acousticemissions.rst

 Consideration of rock heterogeneity
 ===================================

 [Caulk2018]_ shows that the spatial distribution of AE in Yade depends on the magnitude of rock model heterogeneity.
 [Caulk2018]_ hypothesizes that rock heterogeneity depends on the distribution of interacting grain edge lengths.
 In Yade's :yref:`JCFpm <Law2_ScGeom_JCFpmPhys_JointedCOhesiveFrictionalPM>`, the interaction strength of contacting particles depends on an interaction area :math:`A_{int}`.
 Thus, [Caulk2018]_  obtained a Weibull rock heterogeneity distribution by analyzing cathodoluminescent imagery of contacting rock grains.
-The disribution enables probabilistic generation of a correction factor, :math:`\alpha_w`, (shown below), which is used to control the DEM interaction area (:math:`A_{int}`):
+The disribution enables probabilistic generation of a correction factor, :math:`\alpha_w`, (`fig-strengthDist`_), which is used to control the DEM interaction area (:math:`A_{int}`):

 .. math::

 	A_{int} = \alpha_w \times \text{min}(R_a,R_b)^2\pi

-The corresponding tensile strength distributions for various Weibull shape parameters are shown below.
+The corresponding tensile strength distributions for various Weibull shape parameters are shown in  `fig-weibullDist`_.
 Note: a Weibull shape factor of :math:`\infty` is equivalent to the unaugmented JCFpm model.

 In Yade, this is as simple as passing a Weibull shape parameter to :yref:`JCFpmPhys <Ip2_JCFpmMat_JCFpmMat_JCFpmPhys>`::